How to Run Active Shooter Drills at Work

 Even though active shooter events are becoming more common, they are still very rare compared to other threats businesses might face.

 Statistically, your business is much more likely to be impacted by regional hazards, such as a wildfire, hurricane, or severe winter storm than by an active shooter.
-For that reason, some companies have avoided active shooter training due to concerns about potential psychological stress resulting from these types of drills.
+For that reason, some companies have avoided active shooter training due to concerns about potential psychological stress resulting from these types of emergency drills.
 These concerns are not without merit.

 Argument #2: Active shooter drills put undue mental stress on employees